FAQ

 The National Archives are open to the public and to anyone with a legitimate interest.
 This includes academic and private research as well as genealogical research.

 Depending on their age, archival records may still be subject to restriction periods.
-According to the Archive Law, official records have a restriction period of 30 years, and personal records have a restriction period of 80 years.
-However, it is possible to apply for a reduction of these restriction periods (please be aware that requests only have a chance to be approved if the inquirer can state scientific interest in the sealed documents): Request to Access Restricted Records
+In principle, files have a retention period of 30 years.
+In the case of material, the retention period is extended to 10 years after the death or 100 years after the birth of the persons concerned.
+However, it is possible to apply for a reduction of these restriction periods (please be aware that requests only have a chance to be approved if the inquirer can state scientific interest in the sealed documents):

 Furthermore, official secrecy, personal privacy protection as well as copyright may limit the use of archival materials.
 Conservation reasons like the protection of fragile documents may also restrict the use of archival materials.
 In such cases, the state archive provides reproductions in the form of microfilms or digital copies.